matloff/fastBigStat/README.md

     To form an approximate (1-&alpha;) 100% confidence ellipsoid for &beta;, let q be the upper-&alpha; quantile of the &chi;<sup>2</sup>
-    with p+1 df.
+    distribution with p+1 df.
 Then the confidence ellipsoid is the set of all t such that

     (b-t)'[s<sup>-2</sup> (A'A)] (b-t) &le; q